Federal Aviation Administration Information | FAA Facts

 Many think that flying is one of the safest ways to travel, but the hard truth is that although large commercial aircraft rarely crash, smaller one- or two-engine aircraft are often involved in plane accidents.
 Who is in charge of aircraft regulations, and who is responsible for investigating aircraft accidents?
 The Federal Aviation Administration, or FAA.

-The government began regulating air travel in 1926 with the Air Commerce Act, just a few years after air plane had successfully been developed and before commercial airlines existed.
+The government began regulating air travel in 1926 with the Air Commerce Act, just a few years after the airplane had successfully been developed and before commercial airlines existed.
 The FAA was not fully developed until many decades later.

 Just some of the FAA’s responsibilities include: